 Student Organizations in History

-Here at Muray State University, we provide the opportunity for students to take part in several organizations.
+Here at Muray State University, we provide the opportunity for students to take part

 The history department is no exception.
-History Students may enjoy organizations such
+History Students may enjoy organizations such as:

 Phi Alpha Theta

-Phi Alpha Theta, the National Honor Society in history, aims to promote the study of history by encouraging historical research, publication, presentation of papers, and discussion by history students and faculty alike.
+Phi Alpha Theta, the National Honor Society in history, aims to promote the study of history by encouraging historical research, publication, presentation of papers and discussion by history students and faculty alike.
 Phi Alpha Theta strives to further the study of history and to acknowledge academic achievement within the discipline.

 Amnesty International is a global movement focused on fighting injustice in the world and promoting human rights.
 With an annual campaign called "Write for Rights" on International Rights Day (December 10th) thousands worldwide send in letters on behalf of those wrongly imprisoned or facing cruel and unusual punishment.
-These messages help convince government officials to release people imprisoned for expressing their opinion (called "prisoners of conscience" by Amnesty), stop the use of torture, commute death sentences, and end other human rights abuses.
+These messages help convince government officials to release people imprisoned for expressing their opinion (called "prisoners of conscience" by Amnesty), stop the use of torture, commute death sentences and end other human rights abuses.

 The Office of Research and Creative Activity (ORCA) at Murray State University provides opportunities for undergraduates to build close working relationships with faculty and peers.
 Here at Murray State, we have embarked on a program that engages undergraduates in faculty-guided research and scholarly work.
 ORCA provides them opportunities to showcase their work through Posters-at-the-Capitol and our annual celebration for undergraduate and graduate student scholarship called Scholars Week.